alexeilebedev/openacr/README.md

 ## acr_in: Show input tuples for target

 acr_in computes the names and the order of ssimfiles which constitute target's declared input.

-Input fields are simply those fields for which finput records exist, e.g. for target t:
+To illustrate, let's create a new program and make it read a table.

+    $ acr_ed -create -target abc -write
+    ...
+    $ acr_ed -create -finput -target abc -ssimfile dmmeta.ctype -write
+    ...
-    acr finput:t.%
+    $ acr finput:abc.%
+    dmmeta.finput  field:abc.FDb.gitfile  extrn:N  update:N  strict:Y  comment:""
+    ...

+For this target, finput is `dmmeta.ctype`.
+Let's see if acr_in knows that:

+    $ acr_in abc
+    dmmeta.Dispsigcheck  dispsig:abc.Input  signature:f162f70f9895c41909c2192722172e6d21fe5679
+    dmmeta.Dispsigcheck  dispsig:algo_lib.Input  signature:ddc07e859e7056e1a824df1ad0e6d08e12e89849
+    dmmeta.ssimfile  ssimfile:dmmeta.ctype  ctype:dmmeta.Ctype

+The output is the list of ssimfiles needed by the target, plus any signatures used by the target.
+We can ignore the signatures for now, but they can be used to detect schema changes between the compiled version of a program and the version of data set on which `acr_in` operates.
+The `-sigcheck` option can be used to omit these.

+Let's now add, as an `finput` for `abc`, the `dmmeta.ns` table, which is lexicographically after `dmmeta.ctype`, but logically before (since ctype depends on ns).

+    $ acr_ed -create -finput -target abc -ssimfile dmmeta.ns -write

+    $ acr_in abc -sigcheck:N
+    dmmeta.ssimfile  ssimfile:dmmeta.ns  ctype:dmmeta.Ns
+    dmmeta.ssimfile  ssimfile:dmmeta.ctype  ctype:dmmeta.Ctype

+We see that `acr_in` has printed ns and ctype in the order of Pkey dependencies between them.
-but taken recursively over all libraries that the target uses.
+`acr_in` operates recursively over all libraries that are target uses.

-With -data argument, acr_in also loads the specified ssimfiles in memory and prints out their contents in the order in which it is safe to load.

 The order of ssimfiles is determined as a transitive closure on Pkey references, and is independent of the target itself.
-This means that acr_in can be called with an regex of target names (e.g. %), and the resulting input can be fed into any one of the targets implied by the regex, without error.
+This means that `acr_in` can be called with an regex of target names (e.g. %), and the resulting input can be fed into any one of the targets implied by the regex, without error.

-Example: Create canned input file for a given tool:
+### The -data option

+With -data argument, acr_in also loads the specified ssimfiles in memory and prints out their contents.

+This can be used to create canned input files:

-    acr_in amc -data > tempfile
+    acr_in abc -data > tempfile
-    amc -in:tempfile
+    abc -in:tempfile
-    # this is exactly the same as running amc -in:data
+    # this is exactly the same as running abc -in:data

+### The -checkable option

+If we take the data from ssmifiles `ns` and `ctype`, they are now sufficient to serve as inputs to the newly created `abc`.
+However, `acr -check` will fail on this resulting dataset, because `ns` also depends on `nstype`, and in general there may be unresolved Pkey references in the resulting output.

+To recursively include any dependent ssimfiles, specify `-checkable`:

+    $ acr_in abc -checkable -sigcheck:N
+    dmmeta.ssimfile  ssimfile:dmmeta.nstype  ctype:dmmeta.Nstype
+    dmmeta.ssimfile  ssimfile:dmmeta.ns  ctype:dmmeta.Ns
+    dmmeta.ssimfile  ssimfile:dmmeta.dispsig  ctype:dmmeta.Dispsig
+    dmmeta.ssimfile  ssimfile:dmmeta.ctype  ctype:dmmeta.Ctype

+### The -related option

+`acr_in` can optionally include only those tuples which are transitively reachable from a certain set.
+For this, specify `-related`.
+Here is an example where we constrain `abc`'s input to the `abc` namespace itself.

+    $ acr_in abc -data -related:dmmeta.ns:abc -sigcheck:N
+    dmmeta.ns  ns:abc  nstype:exe  comment:""
+    dmmeta.ctype  ctype:abc.FCtype  comment:""
+    dmmeta.ctype  ctype:abc.FDb  comment:""
+    dmmeta.ctype  ctype:abc.FGitfile  comment:""
+    dmmeta.ctype  ctype:abc.FNs  comment:""

+In contrast, if we didn't specify `-related`, `-data` would fetch all records:

+    $ acr_in abc -data | wc -l
+    864

 ## abt - A Build Tool